 Perhaps that was just to deflect attention from the real problem about this year’s budget – the City’s prospects for a decline in future income versus outgo.
 Residents ask why, with all the new homes, increased values, and higher taxes?
 Where has the money gone?

-Everyone seemed to agree that the state of our finances is no fault of City Council or the City Manager.
+Everyone with the City and Council seemed to agree that the state of our finances is no fault of City Council or the City Manager.

 The Mayor claimed that it’s due to 50 years of kicking the can down the road.
 That’s got to be a pretty sad can by now.
 Well, at least $3.7 million dollars from the cancelled stand-alone sidewalks remains available, and it’s going to come in handy.